-There were two such uses of a surveillance device during the reporting period.
+There was one such use of a surveillance device during the reporting period.

 2.1.12 Section 32 Emergency authorisation of the use of a surveillance device in a participating jurisdiction

 No authorisation of a surveillance device in such circumstances was made during the reporting period.